-From there, you have a few options.
-We’ve rounded up the main exit strategies below, as well as how to execute them with a minimum of friction and the lightest blow to your wallet.
+Ultimately, in order to get out of your contract, you need to have some legitimate reason for the landlord to agree to release you or you need to find something the landlord has done to breach the agreement.
+We’ve rounded up the main exit strategies, as well as how to execute them with a minimum of friction and the smallest blow to your wallet.

 1) Find another tenant

-The good news: if you find another qualified tenant, New York State real estate law requires the landlord to “assign” the lease to the new renter and let you out of your lease responsibilities within 30 days.
-The bad news: that tenant has to pass muster with your landlord, and good luck getting help from the owner tracking one down.
+If you find another qualified tenant, New York state law requires the landlord to “assign” the lease to the new renter and let you out of your lease responsibilities within 30 days.
+However, the new tenant does have to be approved by your landlord.

-Before casting your net for a replacement tenant, figure out how the landlord or management company plans to handle the new lease—especially for renters hoping to stay on longer than a scant few months.
-Will they allow the tenant to stay for the rest of your lease term or require them to sign an entirely new year-long agreement?
+Before casting your net for a replacement tenant, figure out how the landlord or management company plans to handle the new lease, especially for renters hoping to stay on longer than a few months.
+Will they allow the tenant to stay for the rest of your lease term, or require the tenant to sign an entirely new year-long agreement?
 What will renewal terms be once that initial period is up?

-Still, a broker could relieve you of some headaches.
-They can post your listing on their firm's internal database, widening your audience, and they can "coordinate all of the apartment showings, they can screen out anyone who might not be financially qualified to rent in the building, they can handle your landlord’s requirements and lease-break protocols for you, and they can serve as a single point of contact to identify a new tenant,” Wagner adds.
+If you use a broker, it could relieve you of some headaches.
+The broker can post your listing to the brokerage's internal database, widening your audience, coordinate all of the apartment showings, screen out anyone who might not be financially qualified to rent in the building, handle your landlord’s requirements and lease-break protocols for you, and serve as a single point of contact to identify a new tenant.